jeqo/jeqo.github.io-src/content/posts/2022-05-11-kafka-quotas/index.md

 ### Monitor application quotas

-One very interesting side effect of enabling quotas is that a new set of metrics are enabled on the brokers.
+One very interesting effect of enabling quotas is that a new set of metrics are enabled on the brokers.
 These metrics start to track: resources used by applications and throttling.

 If these metrics are collected, then applications can be monitored from the broker side, reducing the need to monitor each application — which is still recommended but involved much more work.

+Make sure to stick to one way to identify applications.
+If quotas are applied to different identifiers (e.g. client-id, and on the other hand user) then the metrics will be harder to understand.

 ### Adjust quotas / Scale cluster

-Quotas are controlled by a broker.
+Quotas are controlled individually at the broker, without coordination with other brokers.
 This means that if an application is writing data to multiple partitions across different brokers, the quotas will only be collected per broker and validated on that scope.
 If new brokers are added to the cluster, and the cluster is rebalanced, the quotas will still be applied per individual broker.